 - Get creative: In this market, you can’t afford to be super choosey or try to combine multiple skillset positions into one (I’d like a .NET developer who can also be my Linux Admin).
 Hiring managers have to be creative—try candidates you wouldn’t normally approach, and be open to less traditional skillsets or different personalities.
 It now takes a company an average of 12 weeks or more to fill a position—you definitely don’t want to prolong that period.

 - Budget beyond salary: We strongly recommend that you consider—and budget for—relocation, referral bonuses, and performance bonuses again.
 If you want to attract top talent in your organization, this is what you’re up against in the marketplace.
 A majority of technical positions have year-end performance bonus plans—do you?

 - Consult with experts: In today’s market, you might struggle to find the right IT talent if you rely solely on your internal recruiting team.
 Our staffing experts will expand your networking capabilities and provide the necessary market information to find the right candidate for your position.
 It’s more important than ever to have a strong IT staffing partner to assist you in any contract, contract-to-hire, or permanent need you may have.
-At PC Connection, we do this all day, every day.
+At Connection, we do this all day, every day.
 We’re here to help!

 Is your organization ready to shorten the path to hiring the best IT talent?
-To learn more about our Staffing Services at PC Connection, give us a call.
+To learn more about our Staffing Services at Connection, give us a call.